guibaraujo/ndn4ivc/README.md

 > The framework permits an online bi-directional communication between ns3 and SUMO.
 This way, the influence of vehicular networks on road traffic can be modeled and complex interactions between both domains examined.
 So, the main contributions are as follows:

-- It introduces a simulation environment for NDN-based VANET applications;
+> (i) It introduces a simulation environment for NDN-based VANET applications;

-- Highlight the need for more realistic VANET simulation, with more real-time data from the whole vehicular environment, to assist different vehicular applications and also be used to improve protocols in NDN's layer 3;
+> (ii) Highlight the need for more realistic VANET simulation, with more real-time data from the whole vehicular environment, to assist different vehicular applications and also be used to improve protocols in NDN's layer 3;

-- NDN4IVC code demonstrates how to simulate quickly classic vehicular applications using different NDN's properties.
+> (iii) NDN4IVC code demonstrates how to simulate quickly classic vehicular applications using different NDN's properties.

 <img align="center" src="https://github.com/guibaraujo/ndn4ivc/blob/main/doc/images/logo.png" width="auto" height="auto">